Unfortunately, landscape workers have lots of opportunities to hurt themselves on the job.

 - Rental companies supplying defective lawnmowers, power tools, and landscaping equipment

-Even though a third-party personal injury case can be a complex process, the broader compensation it provides can save the injured landscaping workers from financial ruin.
+Even though a third-party personal injury case can be a complex process, the broader compensation it provides can save injured landscaping workers from financial ruin.

 Are You Entitled to Receive Financial Compensation Following a Landscaping Accident?